aa25g15/android-dev-java/README.md

 ### View Holder Class
 * You need to use the ViewHolder pattern to recylce and re-use already inflated views to improve list performance
+* Basically caches the references to the views of list items so they dont have to be looked up repeatedly using findViewById
 ```java
 // Create static class inside CustomAdapter class
 static ViewHolder {